Is SwimVacation for Me?

 A: Your airfare, ferries, cabs, and lodging before and after the trip dates (if required) are not included in your Swimvacation fare.
 A 10-15% tip for your crew is customary but optional.

 *The BVI currently levies a departure tax at the rate of $40.00 per person leaving by air, $10.00 leaving by sea.

 *In Hawaii, your transfers to and from our beachfront home on the first and last day of our trip ARE included in your fare.

 Q: What are the accommodations?

-A: In the British Virgin Islands, we live aboard a private, spacious and luxurious catamaran sailing yacht.
+A: In the British Virgin Islands and the Abacos, we live aboard a private, spacious and luxurious catamaran sailing yacht.
 Each cabin has en suite bathroom and there is plenty of deck and lounge space for resting in between activities.
 Our crew consists of a captain, a cook, a deck hand and two to three SwimVacation swimming guides.

 In Hawaii, we enjoy a private, beach front residence designed and built in true Hawaiian style.
 Generous deck space connects the airy bedrooms with living spaces that are open to the sea air.
 Our delicious meals are prepared by our island family, gourmet caterers Dan and Clare Bobo of Island Thyme Gourmet.
 Your SwimVacation team consists of two guides in the water, and our local island beach lifeguard Ryan McGuckin, who guides us from atop his stand up paddle board.

 All of our trips are high-end adventures, with gourmet meals, warm towels after your swim, fabulous cocktails, and individual attention to every detail to make your vacation the best you will ever have (see more about our accommodations on our trip pages).